 This brand uses GOTS certified organic cotton in its sustainable pieces.
 Organic Basics provides essentials and activewear.

-Organic cotton is softer on the skin compared with conventional cotton.
+One of the reasons people love organic cotton is that it is softer on the skin compared with conventional cotton.
 It is also less likely to cause skin irritations.
 This is because regular cotton clothes usually have chemicals from farming lingering on them.

 Regarding the crop growth process, organic cotton is more sustainable.
 It uses less water, no synthetic chemicals, and no genetically modified organisms.
 It is significantly safer for the planet and the workers involved in the production.